Siddharth487/Siddharth487/README.md

 - 👋 Hi, I’m Siddharth Muralikrishnan
 - 👀 I’m interested in robotics
-- 🌱 I’m currently studying mechatronics at the university of Waterloo
+- 🌱 I’m currently in my 3rd year of mechatronics engineering at the university of Waterloo

 <!---